Best Business Bank Accounts With Overdraft in the UK (2026)

 Lloyds offers the full high-street package: branches, relationship managers, overdraft, and lending.

-Best for: Established businesses wanting traditional banking with overdraft
+Best for: Traditional banking with an overdraft

 Not ideal if: Businesses wanting zero-fee banking or advanced digital tools